ipop-project/ipop-project.github.io/_site/wiki/Website-Maintenance-Tips.md

 ### Utilizing a Redirected Layout

-This second technique would allow you to set up redirects for your pages without resorting to any plugin.
+This technique would allow you to set up redirects for your pages without resorting to any plugin.
 All you need to do is create a layout named redirected.html in your _layouts folder.
 The content of this layout would be as shown below:

 ```html
 <!DOCTYPE html>